"If We Don't Act Now, We Will Lose The Opportunity To End This Crisis"

 Foster and Family Care run by Lakota, for Lakota!

-Lakota People's Law Project is working with A Positive Tomorrow and Chase Iron Eyes to lead a team of organizers and identify the community elders on each reservation, and to facilitate their involvement throughout the planning process.
+Lakota People's Law Project has partnered with A Positive Tomorrow and Chase Iron Eyes to lead a team of organizers and identify the community elders on each reservation, and to facilitate their involvement throughout the planning process.
 The leadership of tribal elders is essential for the implementation of traditional standards of placement and care for Lakota children, and their guidance is fundamental to the process of developing tribal child and family services programs.